-NP 58-201 states that the Board of every listed company should be constituted with a majority of individuals who qualify as "independent" directors under National Instrument 52-110 - Audit

-Committees ("NI 52-110"), which provides that a director is independent if he or she has no direct or indirect "material relationship" with the Corporation.
+NP 58-201 states that the Board of every listed company should be constituted with a majority of individuals who qualify as "independent" directors under National Instrument 52-110 - Audit Committees ("NI 52-110"), which provides that a director is independent if he or she has no direct or indirect "material relationship" with the Corporation.
 "Material relationship" is defined as a relationship that could, in the view of the Corporation's Board, be reasonably expected to interfere with the exercise of a director's independent judgment.
-Of the proposed directors, all except Peter A. Crossgrove, who served as the Corporation's Executive Chairman until December 31, 2014, and Brendan Cahill, who currently serves as the Corporation's President and CEO, are considered by the Board to be "independent" within the meaning of applicable securities legislation.
-In making the foregoing determinations with respect to the independence of each of the Corporation's individual directors, the circumstances of each director have been examined in relation to a number of factors, including a review of the resumés of the directors and the corporate relationships and other directorships held by each of them and their prior involvement (if any) with management of the Corporation.
+Of the proposed directors, all except Brendan Cahill, who currently serves as the Corporation's President and CEO, are considered by the Board to be "independent" within the meaning of applicable securities legislation.
+In making the foregoing determinations with respect to the independence of each of the Corporation's individual directors, the circumstances of each director have been examined in relationships and other directorships held by each of them and their prior involvement (if any) with management of the Corporation.